Managing medication for long-term conditions

 Some people prefer counting on someone else to remind them to take their medication – for example a family member or a nurse who regularly comes to see them.

-What could help you to use long-term medications safely?
+What could help me to use long-term medications safely?

 All medications have an expiration date.
-If you check the date every once in a while, you can be certain that the medicine is not expired and remember to get a new package in time.
-This is particularly important before going on long trips.
-If you use special medication containers, be careful when refilling them so that you don’t get the different medications mixed up.
+If you check every once in a while, you can be certain that the medicine is not expired and remember to get a new package in time.
+This is particularly important before longer trips.
+If you use special medication containers, be careful when refilling them so that you don’t confuse different medications.

-If you do run out of medication, it’s not a good idea to use other people’s medicine instead, like your partner’s “heart pills.”
-These medications may not contain the exact drugs that you need.
+If you do run out of medication, it’s not a good idea to fall back on other people’s medicine, like your partner’s “heart pills.”
+These medications may not contain the active substances that you need.
 And the risk of side effects is also greater because the dose might not be right for you, or you might not tolerate some other drugs.
 If you can't see a doctor right away, it's better to call the doctor's office or ask at a pharmacy.

 You shouldn’t buy medication from dubious sources on the internet, especially prescription drugs.
 They may be counterfeit (fake copies) that are contaminated with harmful substances or don't work.
 Signs that this might be the case include unfamiliar side effects or symptoms coming back despite using the medication.